-Your VPN service could be subject to intrusive surveillance, data retention, or data-sharing laws.
-Learn about the Five Eyes Alliance and what it means for your privacy in this complete guide to VPN jurisdictions.
+Your VPN service could be subject to intrusive surveillance, data retention, and data-sharing laws.
+Learn about the Five Eyes Alliance and what it means for your privacy in our complete guide to VPN jurisdictions.

 The world’s most powerful nations are members of secretive intelligence-sharing agreements called the Five Eyes, Nine Eyes, and Fourteen Eyes Alliances.